 Have you worked on something interesting that you want to show off?
 Have a problem you’ve been stumped with?
 Bring them to the group!

 We are also open to suggestions for other formats and are exploring ideas like:

-This year the in-person event has been moved to November and will take place in a new location - Computer History Museum in Mountain View, CA (30 minutes drive from SFO Airport, 15 minutes drive from SJC Airport).
+New format - new location!
+The event is taking place at Computer History Museum in Mountain View, CA (30 minutes drive from SFO Airport, 15 minutes drive from SJC Airport).

 Created for developers, by developers, Code BEAM America is dedicated to bringing the best minds in the Erlang and Elixir communities together to SHARE.
 LEARN.
 INSPIRE. over two days.